From topological recursion to wave functions and PDEs quantizing hyperelliptic curves: Introduction

 This paper is partly a result of the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.
 B.E.'s is also partly supported by the ANR grant Quantact: ANR-16-CE40-0017.
 E.G.-F.~was supported by the public grant ``Jacques Hadamard'' as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.

 While we were finishing this manuscript, we learnt that O.~Marchal and N.~Orantin were working on the same topic using different methods, and we are grateful to them for informing us, and for valuable discussions about this.
-We plan to work together on the upcoming generalization to plane curves of arbitrary degrees.
+We plan to work together on the upcoming generalization to plane curves of arbitrary degrees\footnote{While the revised version of this article was produced, the first affirmative answer to the quantum curve conjecture for generic plane curves of arbitrary degrees was released \cite{EGMO21}.}.

 We would also like to thank R.~Belliard, M.~Berg\`ere, G.~Borot, V.~Bouchard, J.~Zinn-Justin and A.~Voros for valuable discussions on the subject.